-We offer PAT Testing services in the Dundee area, to small businesses, landlords/letting agencies, etc, that need to have electrical equipment PAT tested as part of their legal or contractual responsibilities to their employers, customers, and tenants.
+We offer PAT Testing services in the Dundee area, to small businesses, landlords/letting agencies, etc, that need to have electrical equipment inspected for safety (PAT tested) as part of their legal or contractual responsibilities to their employers, customers, and tenants.

 When it comes to the sale of second-hand electrical items, the law is just as strict for selling new items as it is for old.
 The seller is responsible for ensuring such items meet legal safety requirements, and should comply with the Plugs and Sockets etc (Safety) Regulations 1994 and the Electrical Equipment (Safety) Regulations 1994.

 Insurance companies usually assume that you are in compliance with all necessary electrical safety regulations.
 They may refuse, reduce, or delay to pay a claim if they suspect that the cause was an appliance that had not been regularly tested.

 You may be liable for prosecution, and may have to pay compensation, if an unsafe electrical item that you are responsible for causes injury or damage.